389ds/389ds.github.io/docs/389ds/howto/howto-fedora-release-process.md

 NOTE: Do not push the tags until you are sure the builds were successful!
 Once you push a tag, you cannot change it - if you need to make a change to fix a build problem, you will essentially have to repeat all of the steps again, since this will involve a new source version.

-NOTE: Do not git push --tags - you may inadvertently push tags you did not intend - push tags specifically by name
+NOTE: Do not git push -\\\-tags - you may inadvertently push tags you did not intend - push tags specifically by name

 -   **cd /home/source/ds389/ds**